-DUI/DWI offenders are usually required to participate in a specific number of hours either in counseling, meetings or a substance abuse treatment program.
-Each state has its own requirements when it comes to retribution for the DUI/DWI offender.
-Offenders who are regarded as low to moderate DUI/DWI offenders will typically engage in some form of group counseling or therapy.
-These are sometimes referred to as "Level I & Level II Alcohol Classes".
-These group meetings are usually held by a professional in the field of addiction recovery or a person with long-term sobriety involved in the Alcoholics or Narcotics Anonymous groups.
-DUI/DWI offenders deemed to be serious offenders will likely have to serve jail time at a minimum before beginning their mandatory counseling or alcohol treatment program.
+DUI/DWI offenders are typically required to participate in a certain number of hours either in counseling, meetings or a drug or alcohol rehabilitation program.
+Each state has its own requirements when it comes to sentencing for the DUI/DWI offender.
+Offenders who are considered to be low to moderate DUI/DWI offenders will typically be required to participate in some form of group counseling or therapy.
+These meetings are often held by a professional in the field of addiction recovery or a person with long-term sobriety involved in the Alcoholics or Narcotics Anonymous groups.
+DUI/DWI offenders deemed to be serious offenders will likely have to serve jail time at a minimum before beginning their assigned counseling or substance abuse rehabilitation program.

-Self payment drug treatment centers are an excellent alternative to other types of rehab facilities i.e. private medical insurance and state funded facilities.
-Individuals who are able to attend self payment programs pay for their entire rehab process out of pocket.
+Self payment drug and alcohol treatment programs are an excellent alternative to other types of rehab centers i.e. private medical insurance and state funded facilities.
+Individuals who are able to attend self payment programs pay for their entire treatment process out of pocket.
 Keep in mind though, this does not mean that they will not have access to financial assistance if needed.
 It just means that self payment is their primary method of covering the cost of their drug or alcohol rehabilitation program.
-To learn more about self payment programs, make contact with a substance abuse rehab program and ask about their payment options.
-It is a good idea to contact a number of facilities so that you have an understanding of your choices regarding treatment options and payment methods.
+To learn more about self payment at a specific program, make contact with a drug or alcohol rehabilitation center and ask about their payment options.
+It is beneficial to contact several facilities so that you have a comparison of your choices with regards to rehab options and payment methods.